-8. Security
+8. SECURITY

-8.1 Municipalities shall implement and maintain an effective program to protect Security Preservation Files from unauthorized access or alteration.

--Unencrypted Files: Security Preservation Files should not be encrypted in any way, as this can severely compromise the future accessibility of the records.
-Network, system and application security should be used to protect the records, restricting access to records as needed, while leaving the security preservation records themselves unchanged.

-Should there be a need to transmit a copy of the Security Preservation File that may contain confidential, sensitive, or personally identifiable information, then encrypting the records while in transit should be enforced.

--Network and Systems Access.
+- 8.1 County officers shall implement and maintain an effective program to protect Security Preservation Files from unauthorized access or alteration. - Unencrypted Files: Security Preservation Files should not be encrypted in any way, as this can severely compromise the future accessibility of the records.
+Network, system and application security should be used to protect the records, restricting access to records as needed, while leaving the security preservation records themselves unchanged. - Should there be a need to transmit a copy of a Security Preservation File that may contain confidential, sensitive, or personally identifiable information, then encrypting the records while in transit should be enforced. - Network and Systems Access.
 Controls, such as firewall policy and rules and intrusion detection, need to be in place to protect the Security Preservation Files against attacks or software vulnerabilities both internally and externally.
 Access to systems and applications should require login ID's and password protection or multi-factor or biometric authentication to ensure appropriate access and that files are not compromised.
-This includes mobile devices such as a mobile phone, smartphone, laptop or tablet that are authorized to connect to the municipal network.
+This includes mobile devices such as a mobile phone, smartphone, laptop or tablet that are authorized to connect to the county network. - Physical Access.

--Physical Access.
 Controls need to be in place to ensure Security Preservation Files are not physically compromised.
-Ensure physical security measures are implemented for such areas as municipal information technology facilities and/or resources, off-site storage locations, and storage devices and servers that house Security Preservation Files such that only authorized individuals may access the areas to further limit and prevent physical tampering, damage, theft or unauthorized physical access.

--Confidential, Sensitive, and/or Personally Identifiable Information (PII).
-Offices are responsible for identifying and classifying the Security Preservation Files they create, collect, store, use, and/or disclose as defined by applicable laws, and must take appropriate measures to protect and maintain the confidentiality of such records.
+Ensure physical security measures are implemented for such areas as county information technology facilities and/or resources, off-site storage locations, and storage devices and servers that house Security Preservation Files such that only authorized individuals may access the areas to further limit and prevent physical tampering, damage, theft or unauthorized physical access. - Confidential, Sensitive, and/or Personally Identifiable Information (PII).
+Offices are responsible for identifying and classifying the Security Preservation Files they create, collect, store, use, and/or disclose as defined by applicable laws, and must take appropriate measures to protect and maintain the confidentiality of such records. - Migrate or Expunge.

--Migrate or Expunge.
 When the Security Preservation File is migrated or expunged, the electronic storage containing such information must be electronically wiped clean or physically destroyed in such a manner that the information cannot be reconstituted.
-When records are expunged, municipalities should ensure that all records that have met their retention or are obsolete are destroyed.

-9. Protection
+9. PROTECTION

-9.1 Municipalities shall implement and maintain an effective program to protect records with permanent value from loss through natural- or human-caused disaster.
+9.1 County officers shall implement and maintain an effective program to protect records with permanent value from loss through natural- or human-caused disaster.
 The policy and procedure must be documented in writing.

 Backups.
 Backing up records and information is an essential element of data management.
-Regular backups protect against accidental or malicious data loss.
-Regardless of whether the backups are on physical media and stored off-site or are backed up to storage devices in another location, the same security measures apply for physical access, network and systems access, and protecting confidential, sensitive and PII data, just as with the Security Preservation Files.
+Regular backups protect against accidental or malicious data loss. , Regardless of whether the backups are on physical media and stored off-site or are backed up to storage devices in another location, the same security measures apply for physical access, network and systems access, and protecting confidential, sensitive and PII data, just as with the Security Preservation Files.

-Back-up Policy.
+Back-Up Policy.
 In addition to defining the particulars for the backups, such as backup time, incremental or full backup and rotation of backup media, the policy should also include regular verification and validation processes of the backups including periodic restore drills.

-10. Preservation
+10. PRESERVATION

-10.1 Municipalities shall implement and maintain an effective program to:

-10.2 During each migration or conversion, records shall be accurately converted from the source file to the target file specifications.
+- 10.1 County officers shall implement and maintain an effective program to migrate and convert. - 10.2 During each migration or conversion, records shall be accurately converted from the source file to the target file specifications.